casper-network/docs/source/docs/casper/operators/setup.md

 # Basic Node Configuration

 This page outlines the processes and files involved in setting up a Casper node.
-For step-by-step node installation instructions, follow the [Mainnet](/operators/install-mainnet/) or [Testnet](/operators/install-testnet/) installation pages.
+For step-by-step node installation instructions, follow the [Node Setup](/operators/install-node/) guide.

 ## The Casper Node Launcher {#casper-node-launcher}